- April 4, 2023

 - Wrongful Death

-Being a construction site worker has its inherent dangers, whether that be falling from a roof, getting injured by a power tool, or being hit by falling debris.
+Being a construction site worker has its inherent dangers, whether falling from a roof, getting injured by a power tool, or being hit by falling debris.
 In the worst accidents, workers can die.
 If you ask, “Can I sue for wrongful death in a construction site fall in Georgia?” the answer is almost always “yes.”

 Of the 5,333 employees in the U.S. who died on the job in 2019, roughly 1 in 5 were construction workers, according to the U.S. Labor Department’s Occupational Safety and Health Administration (OSHA).
 That means 20% of all fatalities in private industry (1,061 people) were in construction.

 Getting injured in a construction accident has implications for an entire family because it means time off work, lost income, huge medical bills, and sometimes permanent disability for the person injured.
 If the accident results in death, the implications are even more catastrophic for a family.
-If you or a loved one has been injured or killed in a construction site accident, you may be entitled to financial compensation.
-This is especially true if the accident was caused by someone else’s negligence.
+You may be entitled to financial compensation if you or a loved one has been injured or killed in a construction site accident.
+This is especially true if someone else’s negligence caused the accident.
 A skilled and experienced personal injury or wrongful death lawyer can assess your case and explain your legal rights.
-Call the Stoddard Law Firm at 470-467-2200 to learn more.